-Analogue Planetary Missions
+Analogue Planetary Surface Missions

 The idea is to study certain aspects that will become important for a real Mars mission, such as the operations (procedures, time-delayed communication, planning strategies, infrastructure, etc), the group dynamics (psychological effects of isolation, working efficiency, etc), testing engineering concepts and performing scientific experiments.
 These studies will result in valuable data and experiences worthwhile of publishing and presenting at conferences at the end of the mission.

-The Poland Mars Analogue Simulation 2017 (PMAS 2017) Mission will be notable among the Mars analogue simulations undertaken so far, as it aims to evaluate the joint human and robotic surface operations, conduct Controlled investigations and experiments in psychology and human factors, evaluate the performance of astronauts conducting geologic fieldwork, test plant growth on simulated Martian soil, and engage and involve the public in actual space research.
+The Poland Mars Analogue Simulation 2017 (PMAS 2017) will be one of the most comprehensive missions ever conducted in Europe.
+It aims to evaluate the joint human and robotic surface operations, conduct controlled investigations and experiments in psychology and human factors, evaluate the performance of astronauts conducting geologic fieldwork, test plant growth on simulated Martian soil, and engage the public and involve students and young professionals in actual space research.

 In addition to its concrete scientific goals — PMAS 2017 is on a mission to inspire!
 A key aim of the mission is to engage the public in space exploration.
 The one thing that makes PMAS unique is its international outlook (engaging and involving everyone, everywhere, in space exploration) and its emphasis on educational/outreach activities.